 On the west coast of Namibia, where the Atlantic Ocean clashes with the dune and desert landscape the wild and remote Skeleton Coast represents a completely different side of the country.
 Here the Atlantic Ocean clashes with the dune and desert landscape.
 This strip of coastline earned its named from the treacherous fogs and strong currents that forced many ships onto its uncharted sands.
 The golden beaches are littered with whale bones and the rusted hulls of stranded ships.

 The TripMapper travel itinerary app will be the perfect companion for your Namibia travels!

-Great time to visit (weather): May to September (the dry season).
+Best time to visit Namibia (weather): May to September (the dry season).

 The Scandi cool vibe permeates Copenhagen!
 With a wealth of history, top eateries, cutting edge Danish design and plenty of waterways to explore, it's little wonder that Denmark's capital regularly tops world liveability lists.

 If you want to travel around the city like the locals, two wheels is best (find suggestions for bike routes and bike hire here).
 Cycle past the colourful facades at Nyhavn; wander at the beautiful fairy-tale like Rosenborg Castle; sample some local seasonal ingredients as you pass a trendy bistro; and make a stop or two at some of the city's fantastic galleries and themed museums.

 For those who would love to learn a little more about how the Danish nation came to be the National Museum of Denmark will hit the spot.
 Join the Vikings on an adventurous raid, see the world's largest collection of Viking age treasures and follow Denmark's story, from the first cultural traces right up until the present day.